edibotopic/write-height/README.md

 - [ ] More examples (preferably made in a documented way)
 - [ ] Better interactivity/discoverability with drawing tools

+### Known Bugs

+- When downloading mesh user may be prompted to download multiple times
+- GUI over 3D scene does not scale well

 ### Known Issues

-- Some scaling issues with the GUI on the 3D scene in all devices
-- Manually drawn images possibly should have smoothing option
+- Manually drawn images should have smoothing option for better mesh quality
-- Internal links spawn too many windows
+- Internal links spawn too many windows (arguably)

 ## Changelog